 |DeleteRow||Delete the specified row.|

-Table Store writing operations support the following features:
+Table Store writing operations support the following ACID features:

-The results of PutRow, UpdateRow and DeleteRow operations guarantee atomicity, as the operations will either succeed or fail completely without any intermediate state.
+The results of PutRow, UpdateRow, and DeleteRow operations guarantee atomicity, as the operations either succeed or fail completely without any intermediate state.

 When a data writing operation receives a successful response, all copies of the data in the distributed file system have been already updated.
-Any reading operation will then fetch the latest data of the written row.
+Any reading operation then fetches the latest data of the written row.

 Furthermore, Table Store provides the operation BatchWriteRow to batch process the write operations of several single rows.
-The operation can contain all types of the single operation, including PutRow, UpdateRow and DeleteRow.
-For more information, see Data operations of Table Store.
+The operation can contain all types of the single operation, including PutRow, UpdateRow, and DeleteRow.
+For more information, see Data operations.